|Nutrition Facts (per serving)|

 Spray a 9-inch baking dish with nonstick cooking spray.

-Remove the pan from the heat, and stir in the graham cracker crumbs and half of the chopped walnuts.
+Remove the pan from the heat and stir in the graham cracker crumbs and half of the chopped walnuts.

-Chill until firm, 3 to 4 hours.
+Cover and chill until firm, 3 to 4 hours.

-Make sure you use sweetened condensed milk for this recipe and not evaporated milk.
-Both have over half of their water content removed, but the condensed milk contains added sugar while the evaporated is unsweetened.
+- Make sure you use sweetened condensed milk for this recipe and not evaporated milk.
+Both have over half of their water content removed, but the condensed milk contains added sugar, while the evaporated is unsweetened.

-If you like, you can turn this mixture into brownie balls instead of squares.
+- If you like, you can turn this mixture into brownie balls instead of squares.
 Simply use a tablespoon or cookie dough scoop to portion out and then roll the batter into a ball.
-Place remaining chopped nuts on a plate and roll the balls in the walnuts to coat.
+Place the remaining chopped nuts on a plate and roll the balls in the walnuts to coat.
 Chill for 3 to 4 hours until firm.